 Just like rotator cuff exercises, I find that most people spend too much time foam rolling before and after exercising.
-While there are some studies showing general improvement of training performance when foam rolling, it just a tool to use.
+While there are some studies showing general improvement in training performance when foam rolling, it is just a tool to use.
 It can work for some, but not for others.
-As of writing this article, there is no concrete evidence showing guaranteed benefits of foam rolling.
+As of writing this article, there is no concrete evidence showing the guaranteed benefits of foam rolling.

-However, just like any muscle tissue, your legs can benefit from self myofascial release.
-To put it simply, fascia is connective tissue that connects muscles together.
+However, just like any muscle tissue, your legs can benefit from self-myofascial release.
+To put it simply, fascia is the connective tissue that connects muscles together.

-Foam rolling your vastus lateralis (outside part of your quad), hamstrings and glutes helps your body increase blood circulation, thus priming you for exercise.
+Foam rolling your vastus lateralis (outside part of your quad), hamstrings and glutes help your body increase blood circulation, thus priming you for exercise.